Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Introduction

-In this work, we propose Taxim, a tactile simulation model that combines \textit{optical simulation} and \textit{marker motion field simulation}.
-Our contributions are as follows: \begin{enumerate} \item We propose a polynomial table mapping function to simulate the \textit{optical response} of a GelSight sensor by mapping geometries to pixel intensity in tactile images and an accumulation approach to attach the shadow caused by the sensor design. \item We develop a model to simulate the \textit{marker motion field} using the soft-body linear elastic theory and the superposition principle for the gelpad's elastic deformation. \end{enumerate} Our simulation model is calibrated with less than 100 examples.
-This also enables our simulation model to easily migrate to other vision-based tactile sensors with similar designs as GelSight.
-To the best of our knowledge, Taxim is the first model that simulates all functions of vision-based tactile sensors, including the optical system for geometry measurement and marker motion field for force/torque measurement.
-We believe that our simulation model can be integrated into other simulation engines and provides a solid ground for the future manipulation research with tactile feedback in simulation environments.
+Taxim is calibrated with less than 100 contact examples,so that it can easily migrate to other vision-based tactile sensors with similar designs as GelSight.
+To the best of our knowledge, Taxim is the first model that simulates all functions of vision-based tactile sensors, including the optical response for geometry measurement and marker motion field for force/torque measurement.
+Our simulation model can be integrated into robot simulation engines to provide a useful tool for tacile-based manipulation research.